d180cf/dcnn-eval/README.md

 <img src="https://rawgit.com/d180cf/tsumego.js/master/docs/pics/13083.svg" height="200pt" title="goproblems.com/13083" />

-Currently, the best result is 86% accuracy on problems with 7 or more available moves.
+Currently, the best result is 91% accuracy on problems with 7 or more available moves.
+This is achieved with a stack of 3 residual blocks with 64 outputs each.
 Note, that a random number generator would have 50% accuracy because there are only two outputs.

 ![](tensorboard.png)